cecivale/GLMPrior/README.md

 2. Select `File -> Manage packages`.
 3. In the new window at the bottom menu, select `Package repositories`.
 4. Click `Add URL`, paste the link [https://raw.githubusercontent.com/jugne/stratigraphic-ranges/master/package.xml](https://raw.githubusercontent.com/cecivale/GLMPrior/refs/heads/main/package.xml) and click `OK`.
 5. Now close the Package Repository Manager window.
-You should now see GLM Prior package listed among the other packages.
+You should now see GLMPrior package listed among the other packages.
-6. Selectthe GLM Prior package and click `Install\Upgrade`.
+6. Select the GLMPrior package and click `Install\Upgrade`.
+7. In order to use the combined BDMM-Prime and GLMPrior template you will need to restart BEAUTi.

 ### By hand

 Download the ZIP from the [GLMPrior GitHub releases](https://github.com/cecivale/GLMPrior/releases), then unzip and install following the instructions in [BEAST2 Package Management](https://www.beast2.org/managing-packages/) — see the **Install by hand** section.

-Currently, to use the BEAUTi interface of GLMPrior with BDMM-Prime, you need to manually move the file `glmBDMMPrimeParameterizations.xml` from the `GLMPrior/fxtemplates` folder to the `BDMM-Prime/fxtemplates` folder.
+Currently, to use the BEAUTi interface of GLMPrior with BDMM-Prime, you need to manually clear the BEAUTi class path after manual installation of GLMPrior package.
+To do so:
+    1. Launch BEAUTi
+    2. Select `File -> Clear class path`
+    3. Restart BEAUTi and you should now be able to use combined GLM and BDMM-Prime template.

 ## Setup Instructions in BEAUTi (only for BDMM-Prime )